Olive Mugenda

 Olive Mwihaki Mugenda is a Kenyan academic, researcher and academic administrator.
-She is currently the chairperson board of directors at the Kenyatta University Teaching, Referral and Research Hospital, a leading national referral hospital.
+She is the Former chairperson board of directors at the Kenyatta University Teaching, Referral and Research Hospital, a leading national referral hospital.
 She was appointed vice chancellor of Kenyatta University one of the 31 public universities in Kenya, in 2006, the first woman to lead a public university in the African Great Lakes area, and served in that position until 20 March 2016.

 Mugenda was cited as one of the Top 100 most influential Africans by New African magazine in 2016.

 Background and education

 She was born and raised in Kenya.
 She attended the University of Nairobi, graduating with a Bachelor of Education degree.
 She studied at Iowa State University, obtaining the degree of Master of Science in family studies in 1983.
 Her degree of Doctor of Philosophy, in the same field, was obtained in 1988, also from Iowa State University.
 She also holds a Master of Business Administration from the Eastern and Southern African Management Institute.